-Physical milestones mark many occasions of celebration during the first few years of life.
+Physical developmental milestones mark many occasions of celebration during the first few years of life.
 Some kiddos seem to match the developmental milestones just as expected, and some develop at their own pace or in a different sequence.
 Delayed developmental milestones can impact a child’s future development; not only on the soccer field, but in the classroom, job site, and home as well.

 Infants learn how to move their bodies before they learn to speak, self-regulate, make friends, or write.
 As their little bodies are learning how to move they are simultaneously creating neuropathways that develop important communication routes within the brain.
 If you notice that your child is or was delayed in developing any of these milestones, consider the support of a physical therapist.
 Even if your child was late to acquire some of these skills, though eventually did, you may observe residual effects in their current motor coordination, behavior, or learning habits.
 It’s never too late to seek the opinion of a physical therapist to see if services would help benefit the challenges you currently experience.